 Similar to hybridity, BRICOLAGE is another example creating something new from ‘borrowed’ and reassembled cultural artifacts.
 This is caused by putting things together in a manner that they were not designed for and thus creating new meanings and conventions, where elements or conventions are juxtaposed.
 Bricolage was adopted by the punk scene to add to its cultural identity.
 For example, the safety pin became a key object in a punks outfit, as it was used to patch up old clothes in a DIY way.
 Also, punk fanzines sometimes used a Bricolage style, in particular, Sniffin’ Glue, which uses handwriting as opposed to having letters printed.
 Bricolage is a way for subcultures to defy the meanings of mass culture.
 It uses the meaning of objects to bring about their own identity.
 The safety pin was sometimes used ironically, playing on the word safety by, for example using it through their nose.
 (Hebdige, 1979).

 PARODY and PASTICHE are both examples of INTERTEXTUALITY.
-Intertextuality is the defining of a work’s meaning through the understanding of other texts.
+Intertextuality is when the meaning of one text is defined through reference to and our understanding of other texts.
 Look at these examples where The Simpsons reference classic rock album covers and Madonna references Marilyn Monroe’s “Diamonds are a Girl’s Best Friend”.

 A text that is made up of elements borrowed from other texts.
 PASTICHE differs from parody in using imitation as a form of flattery rather than mockery, and from plagiarism in its lack of deceptive intent.